Scholarships

 Funds will be paid directly to the chosen school following the student’s enrollment.

-Christien Harris’s goal is to become a teacher and provide children with fundamental academic skills.
+Christien Harris’ goal is to become a teacher and provide children with fundamental academic skills.
 She lights up when she talks about her experiences with tutoring and mentoring young people in their educational journey.
-Currently employed as a server at The Marshes, she was on the Dean’s List at Georgia Southern last spring and achieved a 3.13 GPA.
+She has been on the Dean’s List at Georgia Southern University for two years and the President’s List in the fall of 2022 with a 3.31 GPA.
 Her ultimate objective is to further her education and receive a Master’s Degree.
-She definitely has the drive to achieve her goals.
-Christien is the daughter of Selena Harris, a 2-year employee of the TLA Engineering Department.
+She has the drive to achieve her goals, and The Landlovers Foundation is pleased to support her for a second year.
+Christien is the daughter of Selena Harris, a 3-year employee of the TLA Engineering Department.